gilakos/machine-learning/projects/capstone/capstone_proposal_gilakos-V1.md

 ## Proposal // Deep Learning Stock Value Predictor

 ### Domain Background
-Investment firms, hedge funds, and automated trading systems have used programming and advanced modeling to interact and profit from the stock market since computerization of the exchanges in the 1970s<sup>1</sup>.
+Investment firms, hedge funds, and automated trading systems have used programming and advanced modeling to interact with and profit from the stock market since computerization of the exchanges in the 1970s<sup>1</sup>.
 Whether by means of better analysis, signal identification, or automating the frequency of trades, the goal has been to leverage technology in order create investment systems that outperform alternatives - either  service providers (competitors like alternative hedge funds) or products/benchmarks (ETFs or the S&P 500).

 Today, the most promising and adcendant technology, Deep Learning, is the target of incorporation into advanced investment systems<sup>2</sup> offered by "Artificially Intelligent Hedge Funds"<sup>3</sup> and "Deep Investing"<sup>4</sup> as-a-service startups, with claims of outperformance of the S&P 500 Index of up to 87%<sup>4</sup>.
-Given monetary opportunity that large, can a basic Deep Learning model built with publicly available technology achieve positive predictive performance?
+Given profit opportunity that large, can a basic Deep Learning model built with publicly available technology achieve positive predictive performance?
 Even an order of magnitude less of an advantage (8.7%) over the noise in the  market and a baseline of the S&P ETF (SPY) could be valuable for an amateur investor!

 This project seeks to utilize Deep Learning models, specifically Recurrant Neural Nets (RNNs), to predict stock prices.
 Much academic work has been developed using this technique<sup>5</sup>, as well as similar studies using Boltzmann machines<sup>6</sup> for both momentum trading strategies and time series prediction.
 As discussed above and in the below articles from sources ranging from technology magazines (Wired<sup>3</sup>) to the standard bearer for market information (Financial Times<sup>2</sup>), these models are also being applied to real world trading platforms<sup>7</sup>.
 In this study, I will use Keras<sup>8</sup> to build a RNN to predict stock prices using historical closing price and trading volume and visualize both the predicted price values over time and the optimal parameters for the model.